Newton Kismet II Review Facts

 overlays.
 This means that runners can feel safe running in low visibility areas and even in the dark.
 Another protective feature in this shoe is the seamless sew upper.
 This upper is designed to protect the runners against potential blisters and hot spots.

 Runners raved about the responsiveness that the shoe offered.
 The Kismet II is designed to be a highly responsive shoe and this can be attributed to two key designed elements in the midsole and the outsole: the P.O.P 2 and the Action/Reaction technology.
 The action/reaction technology utilized lugs on the outsole of the shoe to provide amazing responsiveness.
-The overall feel of the shoe is springy and it does a great job of absorbing shock from each foot fall and returning that energy to the runner.
+The overall feel of the shoe is springy and it does a great job of absorbing shock from each footfall and returning that energy to the runner.
 The lugged outsole design uses the P.O.P 2 technology.
-This is a system of beveled lugs that provides a smoother.
+This is a system of beveled lugs that provide a smoother run.
 Some runners even referred to this shoe as having a “trampoline” like feel to it.

 The midsole of this shoe features an Extended Medial Bridge or the E.M.B. for added support.
 This provides the runner with a wider landing pad that helps reduce unwanted side to side movement.
 Additionally, the upper of the shoe is covered in the heat welded overlays that also do a great job of keeping the foot locked down.